-Provide administrative support for statutory boards and committees.
+Provide administrative support for statutory boards and committees (e.g. ATAB).

 4. Financial Management and Cost Recovery (Section 9 of the Act)

 Finance and Budget Management ensures that all PIRSA Financial policies and procedures are adhered to in line with Treasury and Finance guidelines.